aock/pyBLAST/README.md

 </ul>

 ## Dependencies
-This software needs only Python3 to be installed.
+This software requires only Python3 to be installed.

 If an error occures, please check that you installed the following python packages:
 <ul>